-8. Best Efforts Offering; Right to Terminate Offering.
+8. Best Efforts Offering: Right to Terminate Offering.
 The offering is being made on a best efforts basis without the assistance of an underwriter or sales agent.
 Home Mission Council reserves the right to terminate the offering at any time at its discretion.

 9. Ability of Borrowers to Repay.
-Home Mission Council intends to use the proceeds resulting from the sale of certificates in this offering primarily to make loans to churches within The Eastern Regional Conference for the acquisition, construction and improvement of church and church related facilities.
+Home Mission Council intends to use the proceeds resulting from the sale of certificates in this offering primarily to make loans to churches within the Churches of God, General Conference for the acquisition, construction and improvement of church and church related facilities.
 In most instances the ability of borrowing churches to service and repay their loans will depend primarily on contributions from their members.
 For numerous reasons, the amount of contributions received or the amount available for loan repayment purposes may decline.
 Any such decline would adversely affect the ability of these churches to repay their loans and, in turn, Home Mission Council's ability to pay interest and principal on outstanding certificates.

 10. Concentration of Loans.
-The geographic footprint of The Eastern Regional Conference covers Pennsylvania, Maryland, New York, Massachusetts, North Carolina, South Carolina and Virginia, but is substantially concentrated in Pennsylvania.
-Accordingly, if economic conditions in these states worsen, particularly in Pennsylvania, the contributions received by borrowing churches may decline, which would adversely affect their ability to repay their loans.
-At December 31, 2020, \$2,937,293 of the total outstanding \$5,549,978 of mortgages and notes receivable were due from Scotland Campus, Inc.
+The geographic footprint of the Eastern Regional Conference covers Pennsylvania, Maryland, New York, Massachusetts, and Virginia, but is substantially concentrated in Pennsylvania.
+Accordingly, if economic conditions in these states worsen, particularly in Pennsylvania, the contributions received by borrowing churches may decline, which would adversely affect their ability to repay their mortgages and notes receivable.
+At December 31, 2021, \$2,937,293 of the total outstanding \$5,390,963 of mortgages and notes receivable were due from Scotland Campus, Inc. located in Scotland, PA.
+These mortgages and notes receivable were paid off during 2022.